-Otitis media (middle ear infection) means that the space behind the eardrum (the middle ear) is full of infected fluid (pus).
-If there is no fluid, there is no ear infection (no matter how red the eardrum appears).
+Acute otitis media (middle ear infection) means that the space behind the eardrum - the middle ear - is full of infected fluid (pus).
+If there is no fluid, there is no ear infection, no matter how red the eardrum appears.

 Sometimes, the fluid behind the ear is not infected, but instead is clean ("sterile").
 This can happen after treating an ear infection with antibiotics, or it can occur without any previous infection.
-Sterile fluid can be clear, yellow, thick, thin, or filled with bubbles.
+This type of fluid can be clear, yellow, thick, thin, or filled with bubbles.
 Clean middle ear fluid (also known as an effusion) and otits media can occur in the same child at different times.
-This is because the underlying cause (poor ventilation through the Eustachian tube) is the same in both conditions, not necessarily because the sterile fluid is prone to becoming infected.
+This is because the underlying cause - poor ventilation through the Eustachian tube - is the same in both conditions, not necessarily because the clean fluid is prone to becoming infected.

 How do ear infections and fluid affect hearing?